unoplatform/uno/doc/articles/get-started.md

 ## Create an application from the solution template

-To easily create an multi-platform application:
+To easily create a multi-platform application:
 * Install the [Uno Solution Template Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin)
 * Create a new C# solution using the **Cross-Platform App (Uno Platform)** template, from Visual Studio's **Start Page**: